 The wildlife species in the area of the Browne site are typical of those found in the central portions of the Railbelt.
 Important big game include moose, caribou, black and brown bear, and Dall's sheep.
 Moose concentrate in the general area during fall and winter.
 In winter in particular, moose tend to concentrate in riparian habitat along the Nenana River.
 Caribou range throughout the area, and winter concentrations are found along the Nenana.
 Dall's sheep concentrations are found in the highlands above the Nenana River some 10 mi (16 km) south of the Browne site.
 Brown and black bear range throughout the area.
 Several miles to the south, an area intensively used by brown bear is located around the entrance to Denali National Park and Preserve.
-Furbearers occur along the Nenana River, densities tend to be low.
-A major flyway occurs through the area, parallel to the Nenana River.
+Furbearers occur along the Nenana River but do not appear to be very common.
+Although waterfowl use the area along the Nenana River.
 Common raptors include sharp-shinned hawk, rough-legged hawk, American kestrel, and golden eagle.